Correlation Detection and an Operational Interpretation of the Renyi Mutual Information: Stein's Lemma and Second Order

 \paragraph*{Acknowledgements:} MT thanks Mil\'an Mosonyi for enlightening discussions throughout this project, for many comments that helped improve the presentation, and for sharing his notes on the G\"artner-Ellis theorem.
-We thank Mark M.~Wilde for comments.
+We also thank Mark M.~Wilde for comments.
+The current version of the manuscript is much improved following comments by an anonymous referee.
 MH is partially supported by a MEXT Grant-in-Aid for Scientific Research (A) No. 23246071, and by the National Institute of Information and Communication Technology (NICT), Japan.
 MT acknowledges support from the MOE Tier 3 Grant ``Random numbers from quantum processes'' (MOE2012-T3-1-009).
 The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centers of Excellence program.